jasonkuhrt/graffle/website/content/examples/55_generated/document.md

 # Document

-This example shows how to use the TypeScript interface for whole GraphQL documents.
+This example shows how to write whole GraphQL documents in the TypeScript interface.

 <!-- dprint-ignore-start -->
 ```ts twoslash